 The instructor will try to respond to student emails within two business days, provided the student use the right email address (AppliedIA@live.com).
-Emails sent to elsewhere (e.g., okstate.edu), lacking required info (i.e., full name & section), or inappropriately written (use the same criteria as online discussions) may not be answered.

-Students may expect grades for assignments to be posted to the D2L Gradebook within two weeks from the submission deadline.
+Emails sent to elsewhere (e.g., okstate.edu, jkl.okstate@gmail.com), lacking required info (i.e., full name & class), or inappropriately written (use the same criteria as online discussions) may not be answered.
+Students may expect grades for assignments to be posted to the Brightspace Gradebook within two weeks from the submission deadline.

-Students with urgent issue should call or text the instructor @ +1-918-200-9072 for timely assistance.
-Please do not use Internet messaging services (e.g., Facebook or Google+).
+Students with urgent issues should call or text the instructor @ +1-918-200-9072 for timely assistance.
+Please use Google Hangouts for all messaging needs.
+I cannot keep track of all the messaging services.